The Scarlet Letter: Critical response

 On its publication, critic Evert Augustus Duyckinck, a friend of Hawthorne's, said he preferred the author's Washington Irving-like tales.
 Another friend, critic Edwin Percy Whipple, objected to the novel's "morbid intensity" with dense psychological details, writing that the book "is therefore apt to become, like Hawthorne, too painfully anatomical in his exhibition of them".
 English writer Mary Anne Evans writing as "George Eliot", called The Scarlet Letter, along with Henry Wadsworth Longfellow's 1855 book-length poem The Song of Hiawatha, the "two most indigenous and masterly productions in American literature".
-Most literary critics praised the book but religious leaders took issue with the novel's subject matter.
-Orestes Brownson alleged that Hawthorne did not understand Christianity, confession, and remorse.
+Most literary critics praised the book, but religious leaders took issue with the novel's subject matter.
+Orestes Brownson complained that Hawthorne did not understand Christianity, confession, and remorse.
 A review in The Church Review and Ecclesiastical Register concluded the author "perpetrates bad morals."

 On the other hand, 20th-century writer D. H. Lawrence said that there could not be a more perfect work of the American imagination than The Scarlet Letter.
 Henry James once said of the novel, "It is beautiful, admirable, extraordinary; it has in the highest degree that merit which I have spoken of as the mark of Hawthorne's best things—an indefinable purity and lightness of conception...One can often return to it; it supports familiarity and has the inexhaustible charm and mystery of great works of art."

 Allusions

-The following are historical and Biblical references that appear in The Scarlet Letter.
+The following historical and Biblical references appear in The Scarlet Letter.